Frequently Asked Questions

 How can I determine the effect that weather has on my energy usage and cost?

-EnergyCAP and GreenQuest use a linear regression technique to determine (1) if a building's energy usage correlates with the weather in summer, winter, neither or both, (2) about how much of the energy usage is due to weather and how much is "base load" that is not weather sensitive (lighting, cooking, equipment, etc), and (3) how weather sensitive the building is (in usage per degree day).
+EnergyCAP uses a linear regression technique to determine (1) if a building's energy usage correlates with the weather in summer, winter, neither or both, (2) about how much of the energy usage is due to weather and how much is "base load" that is not weather sensitive (lighting, cooking, equipment, etc), and (3) how weather sensitive the building is (in usage per degree day).
 The regression is usage (dependent variable) vs. degree days (independent variable) and yields a "predictor equation" in the form y=mx+b (predicted usage=slope x degree days + base load).

 Explain the cumulative degree day charts.